AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_cg.rst

 * Colorspaces: The version for the color spaces and other config features
 * ACES: The aces-dev version being used
 * Profile: Minimum required OCIO version

+In addition, the latest version of the CG config may be accessed simply using:

+``ocio://cg-config-latest``

+and this is the default built-in config for the library:

+``ocio://default``

 The OCIO Configs Working Group collected input from the community and simplified the naming scheme relative to the earlier OCIO v1 ACES configs.
 However, aliases have been